 7. When you need to hold more exhibitions during the year

 If you hold your exhibitions in an offline brick and mortar exhibition space there are only a certain number of exhibitions you can physically hold throughout the year.
 So why not use the online flexibility of The Exhibit to bring your audience additional exhibitions throughout the year.
-You can hold as many exhibitions at one time as you want on The Exhibit, compared with just the one in your gallery space.
-This, in turn, boosts your revenue opportunities by giving your collectors more chances to view and buy your works throughout the year.
+You can hold as many exhibitions at one time as you want on The Exhibit, compared with a limited number in your gallery space.
+For commercial galleries, this boosts your revenue opportunities by giving your collectors more chances to view and buy your works throughout the year.